Top 103 Rosary Tattoo Ideas [2022 Inspiration Guide]

 What does the rosary symbolize?

-In tattoo, the rosary is a recognizable motif signifying devout faith in god.
+In tattoos, the rosary is a recognizable motif signifying devout faith in God.
 It’s most popular in Latinx and West Coast body art styles, having clear links to protection, safety, and repudiation of the devil.